subhylahiri/numpy_linalg_extras/README.md

 this builds it in-place and creates an `.egg-link` file to make it available system-wide.

-Note: if you update to a new version of `numpy`, you might need to rebuild the C modules.
+Note: if you update to a new version of `python` or `numpy`, you might need to rebuild the C modules.

 ## Running unit tests

-You can test the build process and installation by running the unit tests.
+You can test the build process and installation by running the unit tests (which require [the `hypothesis` package](https://hypothesis.readthedocs.io)).
 Execute this command in the folder containing this file:
 ```
 > python -m unittest